Safe and Healthy Learning Environment

-The teacher-learner relationship confers rights and responsibilities up-on both parties.
-Behaving in a way that embodies the ideal teacher-learner relationship fosters mutual respect, minimizes the likelihood of learner mistreatment and optimizes the educational experience.
+The teacher-learner or teacher-teacher relationship confers rights and responsibilities upon all parties.
+Behaving in a way that embodies the ideal teacher-learner relationship fosters mutual respect, minimizes the likelihood of learner mistreatment, and optimizes the educational experience.

 Responsibilities of Teachers

-- Treat learners fairly, respectfully and without bias related to their race, color, religion, national origin, sex, sexual orientation, gender identity or expression, parental or marital status, age, disability, citizenship or veteran status.
+- Treat learners fairly, respectfully, and without bias related to their race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law or University policy.

 - Provide written evaluations on time.